inkyblackness/ss-specs/fileFormat/PropertyFiles.md

 ### Object Properties (objprop.dat)
-The object properties file contains several tables about object properties.
+The object properties file contains several tables about properties of [level objects](../levelObjects/index.md).
 It has the following format:

     | Magic | Class 0 Tables   | Class 1 Tables     | ... | Common Table |

-Objects are identified through class, subclass and type.
+#### Header
+The file starts with a 4-byte header, purpose unknown.

 **Magic Header** (4 bytes)

-The file starts with a 4-byte header, purpose unknown.

     0000  int32  magic header, value 0x2D

 #### Class Tables
-For each object class, one file entry exists with a table of class-generic properties and a further table, subclass-specific:
+For each object class, one entry exists with a table of class-generic properties and a further table, subclass-specific:

     | Class N Tables                                           |
     | Generic | Subclass 0   | Subclass 1   | ... | Subclass N |